 - Access to veterinary care, such as medical exams and microchipping

 - Spay/neuter services

-- Supportive services to keep pets in homes, such as providing informational resources and referrals for behavioral training
+- Supportive services to keep pets in homes, such as providing informational resources, supply support and grooming.

 CE works closely with the NYPD and human service providers, including domestic violence programs and other advocacy groups and welfare services, to refer pet owners to additional services and support that can help the entire family.
 If you are a social service provider, you can refer a case or request a training.